 Little things can make a difference.
-I’ve always thought this was right but recently it’s truth has seeped a little deeper.
 When I worked as a nurse in A&E, I knew that even in the middle of emergency procedures, how I treated the patient and family would be remembered.
-As a parent standing over my fitting son while the [...]
+As a parent standing over my fitting son while the doctors fought to stop an hour long seizure, this simple fact went from theory to [...]

 There is something I’ve discovered, no matter how hard I try, moments still only last a second.
 Over the last year I have tried really hard to soak up life but time still just flies by as moments effortlessly slip through my fingers, no matter how hard I grip or how deeply I breathe.